 Will my professor know that I went to the Writing Center?

-If you indicate when you sign up that you want us to notify your professor, we will email him or her a short description of the session.
+If you indicate when you sign up that you want us to notify your professor, we will email them a short description of the session.
 If you don't want us to, we won't.